rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Donald Davidson
 -   David Lewis and Humean supervenience:

->   Humean supervenience is named in honor of the greater denier of necessary
+>   Humean supervenience is named in honor of the great denier of necessary
 >   connections.
 It is the doctrine that all there is to the world is a vast
 >   mosaic of local matters of particular fact, just one little thing and then
 >   another. [^Lewis1986pix]